+Top Hat is the preferred SRS for Indiana University.
 Top Hat is a comprehensive teaching platform that instructors can use to engage students both within and outside of the classroom with interactive slides, graded questions, customized content, videos, discussions, and polls.
-Students use smartphones, tablets, laptops, or physical clickers to participate in Top Hat activities.
+Students use smartphones, tablets, or laptops to participate in Top Hat activities.

-If you are interested in using Top, learn more at IU Knowledge Base article, "About Top Hat."
+If you are interested in using Top, learn more at IU Knowledge Base article, "Getting Started with Top Hat."